-Angelina Jolie And Brad Pitt Divorce Tension Easing — Will They Reconcile?
+Angelina Jolie And Brad Pitt Divorce Tension Easing: Will They Reconcile?

 — E!
 News (@enews) March 26, 2017

-Now here’s where it gets interesting.
+Here’s where it gets interesting.
 Despite all of the reports that Brad Pitt was in Cambodia with his brood, Gossip Cop says that isn’t true at all.
 They claim that Brad’s rep communicated with them directly and denied the entire Cambodia trip story.
 Even if Pitt wasn’t flying all over the globe to spend time with his six children with Angelina Jolie, there is still proof that Angelina and Brad’s divorce drama has calmed way down in recent months.

 There is also the case of Angelina Jolie and Brad Pitt’s huge estate and winery in the south of France.
 On the heels of their divorce news, Angie and Brad put the huge home up for sale.
 After months of not selling, earlier this month, they pulled the listing and decided to keep Chateau Miraval.
 It was announced that Jolie and Pitt decided to hold on to the estate for the future of their kids and in addition to producing wine for sale, they will also be making olive oil as well.